Tables and Chairs

 Coffee Table, 2003.

 Part of the overall set for our den.
-The oil/varnish finish is tough enough to put you feet on, but still has the look and feel of oil.
+The oil/varnish finish is tough enough to put your feet on, but still has the look and feel of oil.
 Rubbed out with 4/0 steel wool and wax.

 Outdoor Bench, 2002.